jmcook1186/gp-passport-docs/src/devs/quick-start.md

 # Developer quick-start guide

 In this guide, you'll learn how to gate an application using Gitcoin passport.

-You'll be using Next.js and the Gitcoin Passport API to do this.
+You'll be using [Next.js](https://nextjs.org/) and the [Gitcoin Passport Scorer API](https://api.scorer.gitcoin.co/docs#/) to do this.
 The API enables everything you need to easily build sybil resistance into your web or mobile application.

 To follow this tutorial, you'll first need to visit [https://scorer.gitcoin.co/](https://scorer.gitcoin.co/).
 Here, you'll create both an API key and a Scorer.